Beefaz/EinuMiegot/readme.txt

-javascript search in api by letters typed with suggestion labels. api to front-end
+javascript api search-box.
+Auto suggest of search words by first letters typed api to front-end